Developing and Maintaining Websites with Eleventy

 Setting File Permissions

-The correct file permissions are important for this approach to work, as LFTP will retain the permissions of the transferred files.
-Read permissions have to be set for other so the uploaded files can be accessed via HTTP.
-The bash script correct-permissions.sh below can be used to correct directory and file permissions in the content directory:
+Correct file permissions are essential for this approach to work, since LFTP retains the permissions of transferred files.
+Enabling read permissions for others ensures the uploaded files can be accessed via HTTP.
+To correct directory and file permissions in the content directory, use the correct-permissions.sh bash script below:

 #!/usr/bin/env bash